bware7/buzzline-04-binware/README.md

 ## My Custom Consumer: Sentiment Flow Analysis

 I created a consumer that shows how sentiment changes over time for different message categories.
-It reads from a Kafka topic and creates a line chart with different colors for each category (humor, news, personal, etc.).
+It reads from a Kafka topic and creates a line chart with different colors for each category (food, humor, tech, travel, entertainment, gaming, other).

 ### What It Does
 - Tracks sentiment by category over time
 - Shows live updates as messages come in
 - Uses different colored lines for each category
-- Displays simple statistics
+- Displays message counts for each category
+- Updates every second with new data

 ### Why This Is Interesting
-You can see which types of messages tend to be more positive or negative, and watch how sentiment changes throughout the day.
+You can see which types of messages tend to be more positive or negative, and watch how sentiment patterns develop in real-time across different categories.

 ### Technical Details
-- **Data Source**: Kafka topic
+- **Data Source**: Kafka topic (project_json)
 - **Chart Type**: Multi-line chart
 - **Data Used**: sentiment, category, timestamp
 - **Processing**: Store sentiment values by category and update the chart in real-time
+- **Visualization**: Live animated chart with colored lines for each category

 ---